 - Download and install Driver Easy.
 Then run it on your Windows.

 - Click Scan Now.
-It will quickly detect all drivers problems of your computer.
+It will quickly detect all driver’s problems with your computer.
 Your printer driver is no exception.

 - Click Update next to your flagged printer driver to automatically download and install the correct version of this driver (you can do this with the FREE version).
 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).

 - Restart your computer and try to print your PDF file in Adobe to see if successfully.

 If there were any corrupted or incompatible data in your PDF file, your file wouldn’t be printed successfully.
 Here we give you two methods to try: